shenwei356/taxonkit/doc/docs/usage.md

-      --prefix-p string                prefix for phylum, used along with flag -P/--add-prefix (default "p__") --prefix-s string                prefix for species, used along with flag -P/--add-prefix (default "s__") --prefix-t string                prefix for subspecies/strain, used along with flag -P/--add-prefix (default "t__") -t, --show-lineage-taxids            show corresponding taxids of reformated lineage -T, --trim                           do not fill missing rank lower than current rank
+      --prefix-p string                prefix for phylum, used along with flag -P/--add-prefix (default "p__") --prefix-s string                prefix for species, used along with flag -P/--add-prefix (default "s__") --prefix-t string                prefix for subspecies/strain, used along with flag -P/--add-prefix (default "t__") -S, --pseudo-strain                  use the node with lowest rank as strain name, only if which rank is lower than "species" and not "subpecies" nor "strain".
+This flag affects {t}, {S}, {T}
+  -t, --show-lineage-taxids            show corresponding taxids of reformated lineage -T, --trim                           do not fill missing rank lower than current rank